uutils/uutils.github.io/content/users.md

 ---

-## Yocto Project / OpenEmbedded
+## Snap Inc. (SPECS AR glasses)

+[Snap Inc.](https://snap.com/) ships **Snap OS** - the proprietary Linux-based operating system powering the [SPECS augmented reality glasses](https://newsroom.snap.com/introducing-specs-augmented-reality-glasses) announced at Augmented World Expo 2026 - built on **Yocto/OpenEmbedded**.

-The [Yocto Project](https://www.yoctoproject.org/) is the industry-standard build system for embedded and IoT Linux distributions. uutils/coreutils has been available as an official recipe in the **meta-openembedded** (`meta-oe`) layer since Yocto 4.1 (langdale), letting embedded developers replace GNU coreutils in their custom Linux images.
+Snap engineer Etienne Cordonnier has been the primary contributor and maintainer of the `uutils-coreutils` recipe in the **meta-openembedded** (`meta-oe`) layer since Yocto 4.1 (langdale).
+The recipe uses `PROVIDES = "coreutils"` so uutils acts as a transparent drop-in replacement for GNU coreutils in embedded images.

-The recipe uses `PROVIDES = "coreutils"` so it acts as a transparent drop-in replacement.
-Version coverage across releases:
+Version coverage across Yocto releases:

 | Yocto release | uutils version |
 |---|---|